gpu-mode/discord-cluster-manager/docs/docs/available-discord-commands.md

         ---
         ### `/leaderboard submit modal {leaderboard_name} {script}`
-        **Description:** Submit leaderboard data on a Modal instance, which currently allows submissions on `NVIDIA T4`, `NVIDIA L4`, `NVIDIA A100`, and `NVIDIA H100` GPUs.
+        **Description:** Submit a file to a leaderboard on the Modal runners, which currently allows submissions on `NVIDIA T4`, `NVIDIA L4`, `NVIDIA A100`, and `NVIDIA H100` GPUs.

         **Arguments:**